zsh-users/zsh-history-substring-search/README.md

   Flags" section in the zshexpn(1) man page to learn about the kinds of values you may assign to this variable.

+* `HISTORY_SUBSTRING_SEARCH_FUZZY` is a global variable that defines how the command history will be searched for your query.
+If set to a non-empty value, causes this script to perform a fuzzy search by words, matching in given order e.g. `ab c` will match `*ab*c*`

 * `HISTORY_SUBSTRING_SEARCH_ENSURE_UNIQUE` is a global variable that defines whether all search results returned are _unique_.
 If set to a non-empty value, then only unique search results are presented.
 This behaviour is off